SimonXIX/carbon-graph/README.md

 As above, the total kWh for each energy mode for each month is then multiplied by the [conversion factors for that year](https://www.gov.uk/government/collections/government-conversion-factors-for-company-reporting) issued by the UK Government (most recently by the Department for Energy Security and Net Zero in June 2023).

-The total kilograms of carbon dioxide equivalent for each energy mode is then divided by 1000 to get the total weight in metric tonnes and data is manually transferred to the Json format in energy.json.
+The total kilograms of carbon dioxide equivalent for each energy mode is then divided by 1000 to get the total weight in metric tonnes and data.
 The application reads that data, sums the data for each year, parses it using Python into the format required by Chart.js, and passes it to JavaScript to use [Chart.js](https://www.chartjs.org/) to render charts.

 ### server